VAT for charities explained

 VAT registration for charities

-Once its registered a charity can charge VAT on goods and services and will be required to submit a VAT return every three months using an MTD-compatible VAT software such as FreeAgent.
+Once it's registered, a charity can charge VAT on goods and services and will be required to submit a VAT return every three months using MTD-compliant VAT software such as FreeAgent.
 You can use our online VAT calculator to work out how much you should charge.

 Even if a charity’s VATable sales are below £85,000, it can choose to register for VAT voluntarily in order to reclaim VAT on its costs from purchasing supplies.